This hemp bracelet pattern is fun to make, super easy, and super quick. The brightly colored beads remind me of gumballs, hence the name.

 Using the shorter piece as your anchor strands, start by making a sliding switch knot clasp.

 Step 2: Make Your First Knots

-Make 1 square knot (SK) after making the above switch knot clasp end, then string a wooden bead onto each of your knotters.
+Next, make 1 square knot then string a wooden bead onto each of your knotters.

-Make 1 switch knot (SW) then 1 SK.
+Make 1 switch knot then 1 square knot.

-(To make a switch knot, you leave a space, then make a square knot.
-For more detailed instructions, click the switch knot hyperlink above fig's 3 and 4).
+To make a switch knot, you leave a gap then make a square knot.

 Step 5: Make a Closure Knot